Syrian immigrants included my grandparents; today those immigrants are accepted as Lebanese Christians, but 100 years ago we were not welcome, either.

-I can’t imagine many people wanted the Syrian immigrants around back then, any more than they do today.
+I can’t imagine many people wanted Syrian immigrants around back then, any more than they do today.

 Sacco & Vanzetti

-I have often wondered how the fear of immigrant terrorism added to the problems of his childhood.
-My grandmother was an illiterate, penniless widow struggling to raise 8 children through the Great Depression, and the two oldest siblings, my father and his sister, had to scramble to find whatever odd jobs they could.
-I have to believe that the fears of the day only heightened discrimination against all of my relatives, in a period that was hardly tolerant.
+I have often wondered how the fear of immigrant terrorists added to the problems of his childhood.
+My grandmother was an illiterate, penniless widow, struggling to raise 8 children through the Great Depression.
+The two oldest siblings, my father and his older sister, had to scramble to find whatever odd jobs they could outside of school hours.
+I have to believe that the fears of the day, both economic and political, only heightened discrimination against all of my relatives, in a period that was hardly tolerant.

 Syrians Become Lebanese

-After Danny Thomas became a star, most of us converted, we went from Syrian to Lebanese.
-But I think those Syrian immigrants have turned out OK.
-People think there are a lot of Lebanese in Acadiana and the Lake Charles area, but it’s not true.
-It’s just that so many of us are doctors, lawyers, teachers, and successful merchants, and many of us are involved in civic leadership.
-All over the region there are prominent businesses and public buildings that carry Lebanese names, and our current and previous Congressmen are both Lebanese.
+As did a lot of those Syrian immigrants.
+People think there are a lot of Syrian/Lebanese in Acadiana and the Lake Charles area, but it’s not true.
+It’s just that so many of them are prosperous: doctors, lawyers, teachers, and successful merchants; and many of them are involved in philanthropy, public service, and civic leadership.
+All over the region there are prominent businesses and public buildings that carry Lebanese names, and two of our recent Congressmen are Lebanese.
 The south Louisiana Lebanese are even married into the Kennedy family.
-(It’s a fascinating story that starts with the 1956 Democratic National Convention, I may tell it some time).
+(It’s a fascinating story that starts with the 1956 Democratic National Convention.
+I may tell it some day.)

 It seems unfair to discriminate against all Muslims, when a very tiny percent of the world’s 1.6B Muslims are involved in terrorism.
-It seems doubly unfair when almost all acts of terrorism in the US are perpetrated by Christians: Oklahoma City, Newtown, Austin, Littleton.
+It seems to be doubly unfair when almost all acts of terrorism in the US are perpetrated by Christians: Oklahoma City, Newtown, Austin, Littleton.

 We definitely need to be cautious who we let into the US.
 But how can we claim to be the leaders of the free world, and then close our doors to people who are asking for nothing but freedom?

 Freedom from intolerance.

-|1.||↑||Added 2015.12.18: I got some push-back about the word “smelly.”
-It’s not the same as ‘stink’, it simply suggests a smell that is “off”, i.e., foreign.
+|Addendum 2015.12.18: I got some push-back about the word ‘smelly.’
+It’s not the same as ‘stinking’, it simply suggests a smell that is different, i.e., exotic or foreign.
 My grandmother smelled faintly of onions, thyme, and sometimes of the pungent cheese she made.
 She was a very clean woman, she just smelled different from other Americans.
-If you don’t like the exotic, you might have found the smell offensive.
+If you are uncomfortable with the exotic, you might have found the smell offensive.